 Grow Your Greens Indoors with Sprouts, Shoots & Microgreens

-Fall is a great time to start experimenting with new flavors, taking advantage of the season’s bounty of crisp apples, tart cranberries, sweet squashes and nourishing kale.
-But in spite of the dropping temperatures and abundance of storage vegetables, many of us still crave regular infusions of fresh greens.
-Refreshing salads and sandwiches don’t need to be a signature of summer—you can keep growing greens all winter, with no greenhouse or coldframe required.
+Refreshing salads and sandwiches don’t need to be a signature of summer—you can grow greens in any season, with no greenhouse, coldframe or outdoor growing space required.
 In this article we’ll talk about three of our favorite ways to grow your own greens indoors, all year-round—with sprouts, shoots, and microgreens.

 What Are Sprouts, Shoots, and Microgreens?